Electro Scan & Innovyze Partner to Deploy Game Changing End-to-End Condition Assessment & Rehabilitation QA/QC Solution

 “Electro Scan’s FELL technology has been proven to significantly reduce the effects caused by relying on CCTV data and its inherent limitations.
 Our goal is to help agencies maximize I/I reduction at the lowest cost.
 By integrating machine-intelligent FELL technology into IAP’s powerful decision-making algorithm, municipalities gain immediate benefit,” added App.

-Industry experts and academics agree that CCTV cameras are unable to tell the difference between superficial cracks and cracks that go through a pipe wall.
+Another drawback of using legacy techniques to accurately find leaks, noted by industry experts and academics, has been the inability to tell the difference between superficial cracks (that do not leak) and cracks that go through a pipe wall (that do leak).

+Also, camera-based visual inspection is not able to ‘see’ up into each pipe's circular joint that have beveled edges obstructing full views, resulting in under-reporting of leaks at joints and service connections.

+Recently, Hansen Analytics, LLC, an artificial intelligent (AI) data mining company, compared CCTV results on two sewer basins experiencing high rates of infiltration at a major metropolitan city operating under a multi-decade EPA consent decree.
+One basin had 202,393 linear feet of pipe, while the other basin had 204,4144 linear feet of pipe; yet, CCTV reporting by a national contractor using certified operators only identified 47 and 84 bad joints, respectively.
+In other words, visual CCTV cameras determined an almost watertight network of pipes.

 All pipes undergoing Electro Scan's machine-intelligent FELL testing is done in accordance with ASTM F2550 'Standard Practice for Locating Leaks in Sewer Pipes By Measuring the Variation of Electric Current Flow Through the Pipe Wall' and the American Water Works Association (AWWA) Manual of Water Supply Practices M77 'Condition Assessment of Water Mains.'